mmcmahon13/deep-metadata-extraction/README.md

 To parse a single doc into a Document representation, call the parse_doc(filename) function from parse_docs_sax.py, passing it the path of the file to be parsed.
 The function returns a Document object from which features may be extracted.
 This code is also used by the scripts for processing entire directories of TrueViz docs to TFRecords

 ### grotoap_to_tfrecords.py
+#### NOTE: The bash script `preprocess_grotoap_full.sh` and other scripts in src/processing are good examples of how to run the preprocessing; the paths in the scripts must be modified to point to the desired input and output directories, as well as the appropriate embeddings/vocab.

 Run the following command to parse a directory of GROTOAP2 documents into TFRecords containing training sequences.

 ```